List of Seraph of the End episodes

 Cover of the first Seraph of the End home media release.

 Seraph of the End (終わりのセラフ, Owari no Seraph) is a Japanese anime series based on the manga of the same name, written by Takaya Kagami and illustrated by Yamato Yamamoto, with storyboards by Daisuke Furuya.
 It is produced by Wit Studio, directed by Daisuke Tokudo, and written by Hiroshi Seko.
 Kagami drafted the original story for episodes with materials not yet serialized in the manga and supervising the scripts until the anime's final episode.
 The series is set in a post-apocalyptic world caused a "human-made" virus, killing the world's populace and sparing all children under the age of thirteen.
 It is at this time that vampires emerge from the recesses of the earth, likely followed by age-old horrors of the dark thought only to be myth.
-An orphaned boy named Yūichirō Hyakuya joins the human military to avenge his family and rescue his best friend Mikaela from the vampires.
+An orphaned boy named Yūichirō Hyakuya joins the human military to avenge his family and save his friend Mikaela from the vampires.

 On December 12, 2014, it was announced the series would run in two split cours (quarters of the year).
 The first one aired in 2015 from April to June and the second one from October to December, with both cours having twelve episodes each.
 The second cour entitled Seraph of the End: Battle in Nagoya (終わりのセラフ 名古屋決戦編, Owari no Serafu: Nagoya Kessen-hen).
 The series aired on Tokyo MX, MBS, TV Aichi, and BS11 at their respective time slots.
 NBCUniversal Entertainment Japan released the first cour in Blu-ray and DVD formats in Japan starting on June 24, 2015, across four volumes.
-A six minutes omake anime specials adapted from the omake featured in the original manga, included in each Blu-ray/DVD volume titled Seraph of the Endless (終わらないセラフ, Owaranai Serafu).
+A six minute original omake anime series Seraph of the Endless (終わらないセラフ, Owaranai Serafu) was included in each volumes on Blu-ray and DVD.

 On March 31, 2015, it was announced that Funimation has licensed the series for streaming and home video release in North America.
 Hulu has streamed the series that same day.
 On May 13, 2015, Funimation announced that the English broadcast dub was available on the "Dubble Talk" streaming block.
 The anime series later aired in the United Kingdom on February 15, 2018.